dineshshetty/FridaLoader/README.md

 Note:
 - Make sure your emulator/device is connected to the Internet when using FridaLoader.
 Disable any intermediate MITM proxies.
 - Make sure grant root access to FridaLoader and adb shell during first launch
-- Does not support default Google Android emulator out of the box.
-Requires the Android emulator to be rooted.
+- Does not support default Google Android emulator that comes with Android SDK out of the box.
+Requires the Google Android emulator to be rooted.
-- Currently does not support Magisk

 # Demo
 ![FridaLoader Demo](screenshots/demo.gif)

-# ToDo
-- Add support for Magisk